UCI-GDIM31/class-activities-AndyNguyen1121/README.md

 3. The step 4 error has a missing semicolon at the end of the statement which prevented the game from running.

 ### W3
 The function's return type should be void.
-The function have one parameter for the player's sanity level and use that to change the light brightness accordingly.
+The function should have one parameter for the player's sanity level and use that to change the light brightness accordingly.

 ## Open-Source Assets